laya-hmkh/WebInterface_VisuallyImpairedUsers/README.md

 # Image Captioning, OCR, and TTS Web App

 This project is a Flask-based web application that combines image captioning, optical character recognition (OCR), and text-to-speech (TTS) functionalities.
-Users can hover over images to generate captions and OCR text, or over text snippets to hear them spoken aloud.

 ## Features
 - **Image Captioning**: Generates captions for images using a Vision Transformer (ViT) and GPT-2 model.